Two People Killed in Accident on Highway 99 Near Stockton Boulevard

 SOUTH SACRAMENTO -- Two people were killed early Thursday morning in an accident on northbound Highway 99 near the Stockton Boulevard exit.

 Around 2 a.m. there was an accident between a Toyota and a Honda.
 The accident resulted in the Toyota rolling over and coming to a rest on its roof in the fast lane.

-The 21-year-old driver and 22-year-old passenger stopped on the right shoulder and ran across the freeway to help the driver of the Toyota out of the car.
+The 21-year-old driver and 22-year-old passenger in the car least damaged in the crash stopped on the right shoulder and ran across the freeway to help the driver of the Toyota out of the car.

 After the two men helped the Toyota driver to the right shoulder, they returned to the vehicle to make sure there were no more people in the vehicle.